adabardiz/sign-language-to-speech-text/README.md

-An algorithm that detects sign language, turns it into text (and also reads out individual signs) and then turns it into speech by combining all signs into a logical sentence.
-(ASL Grammar is different from normal spoken grammar so the last step is necessary)
+An algorithm that detects sign language, turns it into text (and also reads out individual signs) and then turns it into speech by combining all signs into a logical sentence. (asl Grammar is different from normal spoken grammar so the last step is necessary)

 UPDATES DAILY. (hopefully)